 How to Fix Candle Tunneling

-Not only does it look ugly, but it also means you're missing out on the full burning and scent potential of your candle.
+Not only does it look ugly, but it also means you're missing out on the full burning and scent potential of your candle—yikes!

 We've already talked best candle practices, but sometimes mistakes happen.
-Here's how to fix them.
+Here's how to fix candle tunneling like a pro.

 - Use a Blow Dryer To Fix Minor Tunneling